Skip to main content

 Town Meeting Information

-The legal voters of the town of Addison are hereby notified and warned to meet at 7:00 pm on Monday, March 3, 2025, at the Addison Community Center gymnasium to transact the following business:
+The legal voters of the Town of Addison are hereby notified and warned to meet at the Addison Community Center Gymnasium on the dates and times listed below:

 Warnings & Articles